KruthikRavikanti/WeatherBot/README.md

 ### Bonus

-- Multiple cities per user: the form accepts a comma-separated list and a Code node emits one subscription per `(email, city)`.
+- Multiple cities per user: we record one subscription per `(email, city)`.
 - Cities are configurable via the external form; no cities are hard-coded in the workflows.
-- Additional metrics: feels-like temperature and a pretty sunset time string.
+- Additional metrics: feels-like temperature and a sunset time.
-- Retry logic on key HTTP nodes (OpenWeatherMap and Supabase insert).
+- Retry logic on key HTTP nodes (OpenWeatherMap and Supabase insert) at 3 times max every 5 seconds.
-- Simple rules engine using Switch/If nodes for precipitation vs. temperature-based alerts.
-- Optional subscription confirmation email for each `(email, city)` after a row is created.

 ---